nalinbhardwaj/Nova-Scotia/README.md

 let r1cs = load_r1cs(&circuit_file); // loads R1CS file into memory
 ```

+Circom supports witness generation using both C++ and WASM, so you can choose which one to use by passing `witness_generator_file` either as the generated C++ binary or as the WASM output of Circom (the `circuit.wasm` file).
+If you use WASM, we assume you have a compatible version of `node` installed on your system.

 Then, create the public parameters (CRS) using the `create_public_params` function:

 ```rust